 The next step is to be accepted to and attend a college or university in the Badger Battalion.
 Before you begin your junior year of college, you must complete an SMP Agreement contract.
 Come speak to the recruiting cadre at the Badger Battalion to complete the process.
 Once contracting is complete, SMP Cadets begin attending ROTC classes and continue attending their Guard or Reserve unit training weekends as an SMP Cadet.
 Class time for all ROTC Cadets in Advanced Course averages about seven hours per week (one two-hour class, one two-hour lab, and three hours of physical fitness).

 During the school year, ROTC will hold several field training exercises, which SMP Cadets attend instead of their regular unit training weekend.
-After the completion of Military Science III (junior year), SMP Cadets will attend the six-week ROTC Advanced Camp at Fort Lewis, Washington instead of their regular Guard unit annual training.
+After the completion of Military Science III (junior year), SMP Cadets will attend the ROTC Advanced Camp at Fort Knox, Kentucky instead of their regular Guard unit annual training.
 After Advanced Camp, SMP Cadets return for their senior year and enroll in Military Science IV.
 After graduation, ROTC Cadets receive their commission as Second Lieutenants in the United States Army.